Art

 A relaxed performance lecture, with captions and integrated audio description.

-Binsincere interrogates themes my debut body of work Space Chronic-ills WIP, as part of my ongoing research and development.
+Binsincere interrogated Space Chronic-ills (WIP) phase 1, as part of my ongoing research and development.
 It explores time, vulnerability and ableism.

 I try to make work that’s accessible for the audience, for you, but I left myself behind